 In summary, an 8-week effectiveness of mindfulness ACT program is feasible among community dwelling women with chronic low back pain (CLBP).
-2-month follow-up suggested sustained benefit from the program as measured by continued ACT by program participants and sustained improvement in physical function and pain acceptance.
+2-months follow-up suggested sustained benefit from the program as measured by continued ACT by program participants and sustained improvement in physical function and pain acceptance.
 Mindbody therapies such as the ACT program are a promising non-pharmacologic adjunct to current pain treatment for women with CLBP.
 However, larger more rigorous trials must be undertaken to convincingly demonstrate their effectiveness.
-This article was extracted from a PhD thesis by the author Maryam Mousavi for the health psychology at Karaj Islamic Azad University, Karaj Iran.

-Conflict of interests
+Conflict of interest